infinum/eightshift-docs/website/docs/basics/helpers-php.md

 This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

+## checkAttrResponsive

+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## selector

 This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).